Old White Swan

-The Old White Swan is a pub in the city centre of York, in England.

-The core of the building is timber-framed and was constructed in the early-17th century.
+The Old White Swan is a historic public house in the city centre of York, England.
+The core of the building is timber-framed and was constructed in the early 17th century.
 It lay at the back of a coaching yard on the north-western side of Goodramgate, but with another entrance on Low Petergate.
 Underneath a glass panel in the floor is part of a Roman column, although this is not its original location.

 The building was in use as an inn by 1703, making it the third-oldest pub in the city.
 In this period, part of the building lay in the parish of Holy Trinity King's Court, and part in the Holy Trinity Goodramgate parish.
 Both claimed the right to charge a rent for the pub, leading its landlord to paint a white line through the courtyard and kitchen, demarcating the boundary, and providing a justification for him to pay only partial rent to each parish.
 In 1723, the local constables decided to watch for possible Catholic activity in the pub, and spent £1 at the business while doing so — a substantial sum for the period.